 - Home Improvements and Structural Alteration (HISA) Grants: These can be used for certain changes to your home.
 Veterans can get up to $6,800 in lifetime aid from this program.

-For low-income people living in certain rural parts of the U.S., the Department of Agriculture offers the Rural Housing Repair Loans and Grants program.
-Only people 62 and older can get these grants, which go up to $7,500.
-But note that if the home is sold in less than three years, you might have to return the money.
+For people with lower incomes living in certain rural parts of the U.S., the Department of Agriculture offers the Rural Housing Repair Loans and Grants program.
+Only people who are age 62 and older can get these grants, which go up to $7,500.
+It's important to note that you might have to return the money if you sell the home less than three years after receiving the grant.

 Grants for American Indian and Native American Tribes

 Members of federally recognized American Indian and Native American tribes can get grants through the Bureau of Indian Affairs’ Housing Improvement Program (HIP).
-The program does not provide disability grants, but instead offers up to $60,000 to help improve your home.
+The program does not provide disability grants but offers up to $60,000 to help improve your home.

 If you qualify for Medicare Part B, you can use your benefits to cover the costs of “durable medical equipment” for your home, such as hospital beds, patient lifts, toilet chairs, and more.